PranavAngrish/OGC-MCP-Service/standardized_server/docs/CONFORMANCE.md

 - [ ] Generic paths are relative and reject absolute URLs.
 - [ ] Credentials are injected outside model-visible arguments.
 - [ ] Process execution references are validated recursively.
-- [ ] Private network access is disabled by default.
+- [ ] Private and loopback access is disabled by default.
+- [ ] Embedded credentials in URLs are rejected.
-- [ ] Redirects are not followed without validation.
+- [ ] Redirects are not followed automatically.
 - [ ] Response sizes and request durations are bounded.
-- [ ] Infrastructure-level egress restrictions are recommended for production.
-- [ ] Unmediated direct process execution (no human-confirmation gate) is not registered as a tool at all unless the operator explicitly opts in via `policy.expose_direct_execution_tools`; the model cannot discover or call a tool that was never registered.
+- [ ] Direct process execution is not registered unless the operator opts in.
-- [ ] Job cancellation/dismissal remains available without the confirmation
+- [ ] Job dismissal remains available even when direct execution is disabled.
-      gate, since it is lower-risk and more reversible than starting a new execution.
+- [ ] Production deployments document external egress restrictions.

-## Results
+## Result Envelopes

-- [ ] Every success contains `ok`, `operation`, `server`, `request`, `response`, and `data`.
+- [ ] Every success contains `ok`, `operation`, `server`, `request`, `response`, and `data` where applicable.
 - [ ] Every expected failure contains `ok=false`, `operation`, and `error`.
 - [ ] Error responses use stable machine-readable codes.
 - [ ] Upstream payloads are preserved unless a documented transformation exists.